Glasgow Moving Demand Trends: When Moves Take Longer

 • Weekend slot compression → Offer two acceptable start windows to maintain buffer if earlier moves overrun.

-• End-of-month key timings → Confirm key release and building access rules; choose a start that avoids lift or loading bay clashes.
+• End-of-month key timings → Confirm key release and building access rules, and choose a start that avoids lift or loading-bay clashes.

 • Permit-only streets → Arrange short-term permits or visitor vouchers and mark a standby bay to minimise carry distance.